fastify/github-action-merge-dependabot/README.md

 ## Usage

 Configure this action in your workflows providing the inputs described above.
 Note that this action requires a GitHub token with additional permissions.
+You must either:

-You must use the [`permissions`](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#permissions) tag to specify the required rules or configure your [GitHub account](https://github.blog/changelog/2021-04-20-github-actions-control-permissions-for-github_token/).
+1. Use the [`permissions`](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#permissions) tag to specify the required rules and under "Settings > Actions > General" check "Allow GitHub Actions to create and approve pull requests".
+2. Use a custom token [GitHub account](https://github.blog/changelog/2021-04-20-github-actions-control-permissions-for-github_token/) with these permissions configured.

 The permissions required are: